ChristopherRoberts-M/ChristopherRoberts-M.github.io/_posts/2017-01-05-just-started-writing.markdown

 As Mr. Spock can [attest][trek-quote], that is not a hopeful situation to be in.

 I am a writer by inclination, a journalist by training, and a science/technical writer by education.
-I am also a man of incredibly bad timing: my university schooling began just as the great recession hit and the already-few low-hanging branches of a career in journalism vanished from sight.
+I am also a man of incredibly bad timing: my university schooling began just as the Great Recession hit and the already-few low-hanging branches of a career in journalism vanished from sight.
 Broadening my search resulted in silent rejection, nothing to act upon.
 I come from a Midwestern, working-class background and, until college, had been consistently employed somehow since age 12.
 Prolonged unemployment,